mbrav/mbrav.github.io/README.md

 # Studies
-A blog and collection of essays and writings that explore design, knowledge, and education.
+A blog and collection of essays and writings that explore design, knowledge, and aesthetics.